Babe Ruth Birthplace and Museum, the

 Information

 By the late 1960s, the property and adjoining three row-house structures had fallen into disrepair and were scheduled for demolition.
-A successful campaign saved and restored the Birthplace, which opened to the public as a national shrine in July, 1974.
-Exhibits depicting the life and times of Babe Ruth were installed with the help of Babe’s widow, his two daughters, and his sister who was also born at 216 Emory Street.
+Hirsh Goldberg, press secretary for Baltimore’s Mayor Theodore McKeldin, launched a successful campaign to save and restore the Birthplace, which opened to the public as a national shrine in July, 1974.
+The not-for-profit Babe Ruth Birthplace Foundation, Inc. was formed to govern the operation.
+Exhibits depicting the Historic House and life and times of Babe Ruth were installed with the help of Babe’s widow, Claire; his two daughters, Dorothy and Julia; and his sister, Mamie, who was also born at 216 Emory Street.

-In 2015, the museum began its first major restoration project in its 40 years of operation, creating a new entrance on the Dover Street side of the four tenement houses.
+In 2015, the museum began its first major restoration project in its 40 years of operation, creating a whole new entrance on the Dover Street side of the four tenement houses.
 The restoration included a new elevator, Americans for Disabilities Act (ADA) compliant bathrooms, and re-imagined galleries that tell the story of Babe Ruth as an American icon.
+After repairing the decaying window and door frames on the historic Emory Street facade, as well as beautifying the courtyard area open to Dover Street, the project was completed in October 2015.